 Every member is integral to the success of self-regulation.
 Let me unpack this assertion.

 It would be impossible for APEGA, as a regulator, to be an expert in every technical standard for every act of engineering or geoscience that takes place in the province.
-With over 56,000 Licensed Professionals and 4,600 corporate permit holders executing thousands of engineering and geoscience decisions per day, our presence in all those processes is simply not possible.
+With more than 56,000 licensed professionals and 4,600 corporate permit holders executing thousands of engineering and geoscience decisions per day, our presence in all those processes is simply not possible.

-The breadth and the depth of knowledge and skill required in our professions demands high levels of integrity and trustworthiness.
-In a high-performance self-regulatory framework, everyone licensed to practice is expected to assist in the task of regulating, with the legal Regulator being the final step in a four-part process:
+The breadth and the depth of knowledge and skill required in our professions demand high levels of integrity and trustworthiness.
+In a high-performance self-regulatory framework, everyone licensed to practise is expected to assist in the task of regulating, with the legal regulator being the final step in a four-part process:

 - Members regulate themselves by exceeding expected performance and professional standards and supporting regulatory activities.

-- Members regulate each other by openly and ethically addressing issues with other members which deviate from the established standards.
+- Members regulate each other by openly and ethically addressing issues with other members that deviate from the established standards.

 - Finally, APEGA regulates as the final tier of protection of the public welfare and setting standards and expectations for practice.

-This means the onus to regulate rests on every person or corporation which holds a license to practice in Alberta.
+This means the onus to regulate rests on every person or corporation that holds a licence to practise in Alberta.
 For this reason, the obligation to protect the public is written right into our professional Rules of Conduct.

 Video: About Self-Regulation

 What does self-regulation mean to professional engineers and geoscientists in Alberta?
-Hear what APEGA’s deputy registrar and chief regulatory officer, Matthew Oliver, has to say.
+Hear what former APEGA deputy registrar and chief regulatory officer, Matthew Oliver, P.Eng., has to say.